WEC-Sim/WEC-Sim/source/advanced_features.rst

 Wave Features
 -------------------------
 This section provides an overview of WEC-Sim's wave class features.
-For more information about the wave class code structure, refer to `Wave Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#wave-class>`_.
+For more information about the wave class code structure, refer to :ref:`code_structure:Wave Class`.

 Irregular Wave Binning